Understanding Vehicle Fire Investigation

 What happens after the investigation is complete?

-Upon completion of the investigation, the IAAI-CFI(V) compiles a comprehensive report detailing the findings, which can be used for insurance claims, legal proceedings, or to help prevent future incidents.
+Upon completion of the investigation, the IAAI-CFI(V) compiles a comprehensive report detailing the findings, which can be used for insurance claims, legal proceedings, or to help with vehicle fire prevention.
 This report includes the cause of the fire, contributing factors, and any recommendations for safety improvements.